- Trade the pair with low volatility and high liquidity

 When there is high volatility in the market the price tends to change very quickly and so sometimes it is hard for the broker to execute your trade at your desired position.
 And so your trade is executed at the next available position.

 Is slippage bad?

+No, it isn't.
 The real market is prone to slippage and there is nothing to worry about.
 No matter which forex broker you use, your account is prone to slippage.
-Plus, slippage can sometimes be negative for you, and sometimes it can even be favourable for you.
+Plus, slippage can sometimes be negative for you, and sometimes it can even be favorable for you.